All young people need a constellation of caring adults in their lives to help them realize their dreams.

 Funding will be awarded to 501(c)(3), tax-exempt nonprofits as classified by the Internal Revenue Service, that focus on youth with an emphasis on youth of color.
 Funding is open to nonprofits in the Twin Cities with a focus on programs impacting youth in Minneapolis and St. Paul.

-We continue to learn with our current grantee partners that focus on K-12 Schools and Parents & Caregivers.
-We plan to open these areas to LOIs in the future.
+We continue to learn with our current grantee partners that focus on K-12 schools.
+We plan to open this area to LOIs in the future.